Couples Therapy

 Sometimes, life circumstances can be the source of relationship struggles, such as a midlife crisis; life transitions or raising a family.
 When facing this type of uncharted territory, we may need help to learn new communication or conflict management skills to handle these new challenges in your relationship.

-In the united States the statistics on marriage and divorce are daunting.
+In the United States the statistics on marriage and divorce are daunting.

 43% of first marriages end in divorce,